Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Introduction

 \section{Introduction}

-Contrary to the general discussion of quantum versus classical computing, which often treats these as separate computational models, quantum computing (QC) extends the classical computational model instead of replacing it.
-Quantum computations can (and for many suggested approaches also do, particularly for any variational ansatz) contain classical parts~\cite{Cerezo2021,thelen:24:noisy-qaoa,franz:24:qce24}, which shifts the question of separating the two models to a more nuanced approach of identifying inherently quantum parts in computations.
-While possible speed-ups over purely classical approaches must obviously originate from quantum parts of a computation, not every quantum sub-computation necessarily needs to positively contribute to overall solution finding.
-Identifying reasons for and structure of quantum speed-ups is a crucial question to improve the understanding of chances and limitations of quantum approaches.
+Contrary to the general discussion of quantum versus classical computing that often treats these as separate computational models, quantum computing (QC) can also be seen as an extension to the classical computational model that adds new primitives and resources.
+Quantum computations can (and for many suggested approaches also do, particularly for any variational ansatz) contain classical parts~\cite{Bharti:2022,thelen:24:noisy-qaoa,franz:24:qce24}, which shifts the question of separating the two models to a more nuanced approach of identifying inherently quantum parts in computations.
+While possible speed-ups over purely classical approaches must obviously originate from quantum parts of a computation, not every quantum sub-computation in proposed algorithms necessarily needs to positively contribute to overall solution finding.
+Identifying reasons for and structure of quantum speed-ups is a crucial question to improve the understanding of chances and limitations of quantum computation.
 In this paper, we address this question from a novel point of view by using geometrical distance arguments within a solution space.